VernonCo/ps_utils/README.md

     ### Create users
 -   Create roles under Security > List Roles
 -   Create users and assign roles under Security > List Users

 ### Active Directory
 It is also possible to change the authentication to use LDAP and create roles in line with your AD groups

-## if using vscode...set interpeter the one with the path to the venv
+## if using vscode...set interpeter to the one with the path to the venv

     ctl+shft+p
     python:select interpeter

 ### add pylint in venv terminal